henrikmueller/GTNH_Calculator/README.md

 4. Associate weights to the input materials to prioritize some materials over others.
 5. Adapt the ```recipe_weight_factor``` variable to emphasize material costs or machine costs (higher ```recipe_weight_factor``` means more emphasis on machine costs).
 6. All materials in the ```infinite_materials``` set are automatically included as inputs with weight 0.
+7. The ```mode``` variable must be one of the following: `Fixed_Input` or `Fixed_Output`.
+In the former case, there can be only one input material (excluding infinite materials) and the `fixed_amount` variable specifies the amount of this input material.
+In the latter case, there can be only one output material and the `fixed_amount` variable specifies the amount of this output material.
-7. The script then displays the complete optimal recipe chain under the specified constraints.
+8. The script then displays the complete optimal recipe chain under the specified constraints.

 ## Adding Recipes